ropensci-archive/opendata/opendata.md

 ###Government###

--   <pkg>acs</pkg>: Download, manipulate, and present data from the US Census American Community Survey.
+-   <pkg>acs</pkg> can download, manipulate, and present data from the US Census American Community Survey. <pkg>censusr</pkg> connects to both ACS and SF1 datasets.
 [IDBr](https://github.com/walkerke/IDBr) (not on CRAN) provides an interface to the U.S. Census Bureau international data base API.
 -   <pkg>BerlinData</pkg> ([GitHub](https://github.com/dirkschumacher/RBerlinData)): Easy access to <http://daten.berlin.de>.
 It allows you to search through the data catalogue and to download the data directly from within R.
 -   [bjs2r](https://github.com/JakeRuss/bjs2r): Get Bureau of Justice Statistics (BJS) data in R.
 -   <pkg>cbsodataR</pkg> connects with the [Statistics Netherlands](https://github.com/edwindj/cbsodataR) datasets.
 [Source on GitHub](https://github.com/edwindj/cbsodataR).